YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 .. parsed-literal::
    -T[RANSACTION]=transaction-number

-* A Transaction number is always 16 digit hexadecimal number.
+* A Transaction number is always a 16 digit hexadecimal number.
 It appears in a DSE DUMP -FILEHEADER with the label "Current transaction".

 * If the transaction number is invalid, MUPIP BACKUP reports an error and rejects the command.

 * It may be faster than a DATABASE backup, if the database is mostly empty.

-* Incompatible with: -DATABASE, -SINCE
+* Incompatible with: -DATABASE, -SINCE.

 .. note::
    A point in time that is consistent from an application perspective is unlikely to have the same transaction number in all database regions.
 Therefore, except for -TRANSACTION=1, this qualifier is not likely to be useful for any backup involving multiple regions.